Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Edgegap's documentation and videos highlight the orchestration platform's simple integration process and demonstrate how fast it can be achieved.

-Edgegap provides integration process for both Unity Engine and Unreal Engine.
-Specifically for Unity, it offers a plugin which enables developers to containerize and deploy a game server directly from Unity’s editor.
-Edgegap’s “build from container” integration process for Unreal Engine is faster than any other method, as it doesn’t require developers to build Unreal Engine from Source which is the typical dedicated game server integration process for this engine.
-Both help developers containerize their game server for their project, and deploy it to Edgegap’s platform in minutes.
+Edgegap provides an integration process for both Unity Engine and Unreal Engine.
+Specifically for Unity, it offers a plugin which enables developers to containerize and deploy a game server directly from Unity's editor.
+Edgegap's "build from container" integration process for Unreal Engine is faster than any other method, as it doesn't require developers to build Unreal Engine from Source.
+Both help developers containerize their game server for their project, and deploy it to Edgegap's platform in minutes.

-Edgegap provides game developers with the flexibility to choose which container registry they want to use – including Edgegap’s own container registry, but also external solutions if developers prefer, such as Docker Hub, GitLab, Google Cloud’s Registry, and Amazon Elastic Container Registry (ECR).
+Edgegap provides game developers with the flexibility to choose which container registry they want to use, including Edgegap's own container registry, but also external solutions such as Docker Hub, GitLab, Google Cloud's Registry, and Amazon Elastic Container Registry (ECR).

 Once a game server is deployed, Edgegap offers a highly intuitive user experience.
 Every user can quickly oversee its deployment on its dashboard.
 For more insights, Edgegap offers an Analytics dashboard which provides details on monitoring releases with live server count per version and resource usage overview, including CPU-related and memory insights, alongside networking insights to detect inefficient networking patterns and optimize netcode performance.

 AWS GameLift's initial setup is complex with multiple steps.
-It requires integrating game developers add Gamelift’s SDK and API into their multiplayer game.
-Then, manually set the AWS Management Console to set up and manage server instances, fleets, and scaling policies.
+It requires game developers to add GameLift's SDK and API into their multiplayer game, then manually configure the AWS Management Console to set up and manage server instances, fleets, and scaling policies.

 AWS provides a plugin for Unity alongside Unreal.
 AWS GameLift does not provide additional integrations for netcode or game services, or samples, in its documentation.

-AWS Gamelift’s onboarding guide to Unreal states Gamelift still requires building Unreal Engine for Source, a process known for taking hours (where even community guides are available to provide tips on making it a shorter process) and is known to often fail during the process.
+AWS GameLift's onboarding guide to Unreal states GameLift still requires building Unreal Engine from Source, a process known for taking hours (where even community guides are available to provide tips on making it a shorter process) and is known to often fail during the process.

 Products